gwappa/amorphys/docs/source/writing/acquisition.rst

     .. py:attribute:: signals

-        a required mapping that maps channel names to :py:class:`Quality` instances used in the experiments.
-Note that, as soon as a :py:class:`Quality` instance gets processed by a device or a program, it must turn into another distinct :py:class:`Quality` instance with a different name.
+        a required mapping that maps channel names to :py:class:`Signal` instances used in the experiments.
+Note that, as soon as a :py:class:`Signal` instance gets processed by a device or a program, it must turn into another distinct :py:class:`Signal` instance with a different name.

-        For an example channel (Quality), refer to :ref:`this section <quality-example>`.
+        For an example, refer to :ref:`this section <signal-example>`.

     .. py:attribute:: conversion

-        a required array (but can be empty) of :py:class:`Relationship` objects that describes how each :py:class:`Quality` in :py:attr:`channels` relates to each other.
+        a required array (but can be empty) of :py:class:`Relationship` objects that describes how each :py:class:`Signal` in :py:attr:`channels` relates to each other.

         For available vocabulary, refer to :ref:`signal-relationships`.